mariohernandez/mariohernandezio/src/blog/vitejs.md

 **This concludes the preparation part of this post.
 The remaining part will focus on creating automation tasks for compiling, minifying and linting code, copying static assets such as images, and finally, watching for code changes as we code.
 Let's start**.

-## Copying static assets {id=copying}
+## 6. Copying static assets {id=copying}

-One thing most projects have the need for is copying static assets like images, icons, JS, and other files from `src` into `dist`.
-Vite comes with built-in functionality to do this as long as you place those assets inside the `public` directory.
+Copying static assets like images, icons, JS, and other files from `src` into `dist` is a pretty common practice in front-end projects.
+Vite comes with built-in functionality to do this.
+Your assets need to be placed in the **public** directory and Vite will automatically copy them on build.
 However, sometimes we may have those assets alongside our components or other directories within our project.
-Let's setup a quick task to do the copying when running the build command.

-Like anything else in Vite, there is more than one way to do something.
-In our case we will use a nice plugin called `vite-plugin-static-copy`.
+In Vite, there are many ways to accomplish any task, in this case, we will be using a nice plugin called `vite-plugin-static-copy`.
 Let's set it up.

 * In your command line and inside the **storybook** directory, install the extension: